 are likely to be sexually assaulted, stalked, or experience domestic violence in their lifetime.

 We define sexual assault as any act committed against a person's will by force, coercion, or trickery that is of a sexual nature.
 Sexual assault includes rape, child sexual abuse, marital rape, attempted rape, incest, sexual harassment, human trafficking, sexual exploitation, and indecent exposure.
-Sexual assault is a crime used by one person to control, dominate, and humiliate another.
+Sexual assault is a crime used to control, dominate, and humiliate.
 The offender, not the victim, is always at fault.